 The coinage followed the British system of pounds, shillings and pence.
 Sixpences, shillings and florins in silver showed the crowned portrait of George V, with a turtle on the sixpence, a canoe on the shilling and a shield of arms on the florin.

 Rather more unusual were the new pennies and halfpennies, which were struck with a central hole to enable them to be conveniently carried on strings.
 They were also made of cupro-nickel, and not as might have been expected of bronze, since the local inhabitants were said to dislike the colour and taste of bronze.

 A twelve-sided threepence, showing a native hut or bure, was added in 1947.
-But a much larger change came in 1969, with the continuing assistance of The Royal Mint, the Fijian coinage was decimalised on the basis of a dollar of 100 cents.
+However, a much larger change came in 1969 when, with the continuing assistance of The Royal Mint, the Fijian coinage was decimalised on the basis of a dollar of 100 cents.

 The new coins continued to show the royal portrait but now displayed an attractive series of reverse designs, featuring a ceremonial whale’s tooth, a throwing club, a Fijian drum, a fan and a communal mixing and serving bowl.

 Other coins have since been struck for Fiji and shown here is a twelve-sided 50 cent piece of 2006 featuring a small sailing vessel similar to that on the original shilling of 1934.